 The VGCC Human Services Technology program is nationally accredited by the Council for Standards in Human Services Education.
 Since the program is accredited, students can apply to take the Human Services Board Certified Practitioner exam prior to graduating and do not need to complete the 4,500 hours of experience needed by graduates of non-accredited programs.

-Human Services Technology/Addiction and Recovery Studies Sequence
+Human Services Technology/Addiction and Recovery Studies Sequences

 INFANT/TODDLER CARE